 The shell provides string-valued variables.
 Variable names begin with a letter and consist of letters, digits and underscores.
-Variables may be given values by writing, for example, which assigns values to the variables user, box and acct.
+Variables may be given values by writing, for example, user=fred box=m000 acct=mh0000 which assigns values to the variables user, box and acct.
 A variable may be set to the null string by saying, for example, null = echo \$user will echo fred.